javorszky/framework-muxer-showdown/README.md

 #### Ecosystem

 This is a `Some`, because it relies heavily on standard library solutions, and there isn't a lot of community around it, because it's non-specific.
 There are a bunch of other frameworks built on top of the muxer, but they aren't listed anywhere on the readme.

+#### Performance

+httptreemux has router configurable panic handler, so that will be present for `/smol-perf` too.